Fla. Psychiatrist Free of Charges

 DELAND, Fla.
 (AP) _ A psychiatrist was acquitted Thursday of charges he took advantage of a patient’s multiple personalities by having sex with her.

-A jury took more than two hours to reject what prosecutors argued was DNA evidence that proved Dr. Ronald Malave had sex with his patient.
+A jury took more than two hours to reject what prosecutors argued was DNA evidence in the woman’s underpants that proved Dr. Ronald Malave had sex with his patient.

 Malave, 44, lowered his head in relief after the verdict was read and his relatives in the courtroom let out a joyous scream.
 He could have gotten 15 years in prison.